DenOfEquity/forgeFlux_dualPrompt/README.md

 update 3:
 * changed to base/max shift implementation.
 Max Shift > 0.0 means using the dynamic method.
-* added separate controlsfor HighRes fix.
+* added separate controls for HighRes fix.
 Leave at 0 to use same values as non-HR.
 * added automatic backup/restore of original sigmas, as this overwrites (so previously disabling extension left the last used settings in place)

 update 4: